 Badaling Vs. Mutianyu

-Traveling Gingerbread Note: If grabbing lunch at one of the restaurants after exploring the Great Wall, be advised the food is made fresh to order and takes time to prepare.
-Ordering dumplings to go, we may have underestimated the cooking time and held up our tour bus at the end of day.
+Traveling Gingerbread Note: If grabbing lunch at one of the restaurants after exploring the Great Wall, be advised the food is made to order and takes time to prepare.
+Ordering dumplings to go, we may have underestimated the cooking time and held up our tour bus.

 - After passing through the South Ticket Check, the Great Wall can be accessed by footpaths to watch towers 6, 8, and 10 or a cable car can be taken to tower 14.

 - The footpath to watch tower 8 is a steep flight of stairs.
 Small, level platforms provide a brief rest for climbers.
-We recommend bringing a bottle of water along for the climb.
+We recommend bringing a bottle of water.

 - Beyond the footpath is an endless blanket of trees swallowed by the smog.
 Over 90% of Mutianyu is covered in vegetation.